kolvian/translation-manager/README.md

 The script detected that GPT didn't properly translate to the target language.
 The conflict will be left for manual review.

 ### API Rate Limits
-If you hit rate limits, use `--max-files` to process fewer files at once.
+If you hit rate limits:
+- Use `--max-files` to process fewer files at once
+- Reduce parallel workers with `--workers 2`
+- Increase delay between calls with `--rate-limit 1.0`
+- Or use `--sequential` to disable parallel processing entirely

 ## Cost Considerations

 This script uses OpenAI's GPT API:
-- Each conflict requires 2 API calls (comparison + translation if needed)
+- Each conflict requires 1-2 API calls (comparison + translation if needed)
-- With 115 files and ~200 conflicts, expect ~400 API calls
+- With 115 files and ~200 conflicts, expect ~300-400 API calls
 - Estimated cost: $2-5 per full run
+- Parallel processing makes it faster but doesn't change the number of API calls

 Use `--dry-run` and `--max-files` to control costs while testing.